 Tesla is focused on designing, manufacturing, and selling electric vehicles and related technologies.
 The company's current model line-up includes the Model S luxury sedan, the Model X luxury SUV, the Model 3 sedan, and the Model Y compact SUV.
 Tesla also sells renewable energy products such as solar panels and battery technology.
 The company's upcoming products (likely due in 2023 or later) include the Cyber Truck electric pick-up, the Semi truck, and the second-generation Roadster sports car.

 Most of Tesla's value comes from its Mass Market vehicles, such as its Model 3 and Model Y.

 Tesla currently offers four vehicles: Model 3, Model Y, Model S, and Model X. The company's upcoming vehicles include the Cybertruck pickup truck, which will likely go on sale sometime in 2023.
 Tesla is expected to take its first step away from the luxury passenger vehicle market into the commercial space, with plans to launch an all-electric semi-truck.

-President Joe Biden committed that the United States would reduce its greenhouse gas emissions by between 50% to 52% below its 2005 emissions levels by the year 2030.
+President Joe Biden committed that the United States would reduce its greenhouse gas emissions by 50% to 52% below its 2005 emissions levels by 2030.
 The U.S. has also pledged to achieve carbon neutrality by 2050.
 We are seeing similar commitments from other developed countries across the world.
 This means that the process of decarbonizing the transportation space will have to speed up, with gasoline-powered vehicles being replaced with cleaner EVs and hybrids.
-This should bode well for Tesla, which is the market leader in the premium EV space.
+This should bode well for Tesla, the market leader in the premium EV space.